Great Forest Park Balloon Race: Current status

 On the day before the race, the hot air balloons participate in the Balloon Glow, a night glow opportunity for spectators to walk among inflated balloons illuminated by their burners.
 In addition to the Balloon Glow and a fireworks show, during the week of the event, a free public orchestral concert by the Saint Louis Symphony Orchestra is held on nearby Art Hill, adjacent to the Saint Louis Art Museum.
 During the race, the balloonists attempt to "chase" a 166-foot balloon of a pink bunny after taking off from the Central Fields in Forest Park.
 The goal is to follow the bunny until it lands, and then each pilot drops a sandbag or birdseed bag as close as possible to the bunny balloon.
-The winner is decided based on which pilots's sandbag, or birdseed bag, is the closest to the bunny.
+The winner is decided based on which pilot's sandbag, or birdseed bag, is the closest to the bunny.
 Due to its urban location in the city of St. Louis, the race is considered "particularly prestigious and challenging", and participation is by invitation only.
 At times, landing sites have included backyards, baseball diamonds, golf courses, street intersections, and the convent grounds of the School Sisters of Notre Dame.
 The balloon race is accompanied by a festival that includes food and drink, inflatable castles, and a climbing wall.